 After Priscilla sued, the police officers and district attorneys who orchestrated her arrest raised the defense of qualified immunity, a doctrine that too often denies citizens a remedy for constitutional violations.
 Despite an initial setback in the district court, the Fifth Circuit Court of Appeals denied qualified immunity to Laredo’s officers on August 12, 2022, finding the arrest was an obvious constitutional violation.
 Judge James Ho, writing for the majority, succinctly explained, “if the First Amendment means anything, it surely means that a citizen journalist has the right to ask a public official a question, without fear of being imprisoned.”

 On October 28, 2022 the Fifth Circuit elected to rehear the case en banc, meaning all 16 active judges will consider Priscilla’s constitutional claims.
-FIRE will argue to the entire court the week of January 23, 2023.
+On January 23, 2023, FIRE argued on Priscilla's behalf, and is awaiting the Court's decision.
 By pursuing her case, Priscilla is standing up for all citizens who want to exercise their First Amendment right to seek information from government officials and contribute to a well-informed public, free from fear that officials will abuse the laws to try to silence their detractors.